sawsimeon/solana-anchor-counter-dapp/README.md

 This project is a hands-on example of a Solana-based project: a simple Counter Program (smart contract) built with Rust and the Anchor framework.
 The program allows initializing a counter and incrementing or decrementing its value on-chain.

-It serves as a basic template for shipping a Solana project: you can build, test locally, and deploy the smart contract to various networks (devnet/mainnet).
+It serves as a basic template for shipping a Solana project: you can build, test locally, and deploy the smart contract to various networks (devnet or mainnet).

 ## Setup